 Overall, our services optimized the center’s energy-efficiency, and prepared the client for future growth.

 The client was renovating an old factory into a facility suitable for housing data system servers, and needed complete mechanical and plumbing system solutions.

-To meet this client’s fast-track requirements, Marelich detailed and constructed all of the project’s mechanical and plumbing systems.
+Marelich Mechanical detailed and constructed all of the mechanical and plumbing systems for the new data center.
 This included installing the chiller plant on the roof platform and putting a variable-flow split system on the mezzanine level to serve support areas and bathrooms.
-The systems also have built-in redundancy and full future expansion potential.

 Because the initial server space was pre-booked before the building had been completed, we designed systems with built-in redundancy and future expansion potential.
 Our solutions included installation of:

 - Six cold/hot water pumps with variable frequency drives (VFDs)